Frosthaven/twitch-raid-campaign-reward-claimer/readme.md

 ## How To Run

 1. Install python: https://www.microsoft.com/store/productId/9P7QFQMJRFP7
+2. [Download the source code zip file](https://github.com/Frosthaven/twitch-raid-campaign-reward-claimer/archive/refs/heads/main.zip) and extract it whereever you want
-2. Double click run.bat to start.
+3. Double click run.bat to start.
 First start will install dependencies.
-3. Wait for the login prompt on twitch to appear and then login.
+4. Wait for the login prompt on twitch to appear and then login.
-4. That's it!
+5. That's it!
 Mute the tab if you want.
 You may not want to minimize it, though, in case twitch decides to stop counting watch time.

 ## Known Issues